 The good news is the thirty rounds of proton therapy prescribed controlled the growth of Audrey’s tumour and minimised the harmful long-term effects on her learning along with her ability to live independently.

-The not so good news was that after many months of hospital stays with months spent in the United States, Audrey missed out on things her peers were taking for granted.
+The not so good news was after many months of hospital stays with months spent in the United States, Audrey missed out on things that her peers could take for granted.

 "This was meant to be the year she started school,” said Sue.
 “While all the other children were able to learn and make friends in that first 12 months, everything was disjointed for Audrey.
 She was constantly battling just even to retain the simplest pieces of information."

 With persistence and perspective, Audrey continues to catch up.
 Today she’s a happy and confident ‘tween who loves school and spending time with other children on this journey with whom she finds a strong empathetic connection.

 Sue reflected on the challenges faced by Audrey at such a formative age and can see how they have shaped her daughter’s life for a positive future.

 "Audrey’s developed skills that children would go through their whole lives and not learn,” said Sue.